singhanuj2803/Step2C--Project1_IPL_Data_Ingestion/README.md

 - Used Azure Data Factory to extract data from various online storage systems
 - Used Azure Functions to validate source schema and data.
-- Used Azure SQL database (PAAS) to store and retrieve the schema validation details (Once the schema & data is validated,)
+- Used Azure SQL database (PAAS) to store and retrieve the schema validation details (Once the schema & data is validated)

 ### Summary